Planet of the Apes (2001 film): Box office

 Meanwhile, Planet of the Apes began to expand to Asian countries.
 While the film was unable to take the top chart spot from Hayao Miyazaki's Spirited Away, its opening was still a strong start to the company's international roll-out in one of the most significant international territories.
 Plus, it had a record opening in Brazil.
 It took in $1.5 million from 366 screens, beating the previous record held by Independence Day.
-In Mexico, Planet of the Apes earned $3.1 million from 547 screens, making it the second largest movie opening in the country, after Dinosaur.
+In the UK, the film made $7.8 million during its opening weekend, reaching the number one spot above Cats & Dogs.
+The film had the fourth-highest opening weekend for a 2001 film at the time, only behind The Mummy Returns, Hannibal and Bridget Jones's Diary.
+In its second weekend, it collected $2.1 million and outgrossed newcomer Heartbreakers.
+It fell into second place behind A Knight's Tale during its third weekend, earning $1.7 million.
+In Mexico, Planet of the Apes earned $3.1 million from 547 screens, making it the second-highest opening in the country, after Dinosaur.
 The film grossed $180,011,740 in the United States and Canada and $182,200,000 elsewhere, for a worldwide total of $362,211,740.
 Planet of the Apes was the tenth-highest-grossing film in North America, and ninth-highest worldwide, of 2001.